-Some actions from this strategy include:
+Some actions from this strategy (refer Snapshot 4: Figure 5) include:

-- Maintaining and improving the municipality's tree canopy cover and ecological health, on average we plant 7,000 trees and 100,000 shrubs, trees and grasses each year. - Reducing the amount of waste sent to landfill through recycling of food and packaging, community education to encourage avoidance and use of recycled content materials. - Appointment of Water Sensitive Urban Design Officer to optimise the use of water across the environment to create relaxing blue and green spaces like rain gardens, and reduce Council's use of fresh water through storm water capture and reuse, and create. - Business Energy Saver program to assist businesses to reduce costs through low or no cost energy efficiency measures. - Encourage more environmental sustainable design so our buildings are more resilient to climate change. - Increasing knowledge of (and encouraging) Council staff and our community to understand environmental sustainability concepts and to implement solutions and integrate into strategic documents - The Environmental Upgrade Finance program to assist Monash businesses to save money and improve their economic and environmental performance.
-Six business to date have invested in 1.5MW of solar and other energy efficiency measures. - Monash Gardens for Wildlife and Green Shoots program - Actively addressing dumped rubbish (part of a Council performance measure) - Composting (discounted compost bins or worm farms) - Energy Projects we have installed solar on 8 Council buildings - Solar Savers for community and business - Sustainable lighting we have upgraded 8,200 street lights to environmentally efficient lighting plus upgraded lighting on some sportsgrounds to environmentally efficient LEDs. - Advocating we advocate to state and federal governments on climate change issues through the Eastern Alliance for Greenhouse Action with seven other Councils.
+- Maintaining and improving the municipality's tree canopy cover and ecological health, on average we plant 7,000 trees and 100,000 shrubs, trees and grasses each year. - Reducing the amount of waste sent to landfill through recycling of food and packaging and use of recycled content materials. - Reducing Council's use of fresh water through storm water capture and reuse. - Appointment of Water Sensitive Urban Design Officer to improve how water is managed across Monash. - Business Resilience program to assist businesses to reduce costs through low or no cost energy efficiency measures. - Increasing knowledge of (and encouraging) Council staff and our community to understand environmental sustainability concepts and to implement solutions and integrate in to strategic documents - The Environmental Upgrade Finance program to assist Monash businesses to save money and improve their economic and environmental performance.
+Six business to date have invested in 1.5MW of solar and other energy efficiency measures. - Monash Gardens for Wildlife and Green Shoots program - Actively addressing dumped rubbish (part of a Council performance measure) - Composting (discounted compost bins or worm farms) - Energy Projects we have installed solar on 8 Council buildings - Rain gardens. - Sustainable lighting we have upgraded 8,200 street lights to environmentally efficient lighting plus upgraded lighting on some sportsgrounds to environmentally efficient LEDs. - Advocating we advocate to state and federal governments on climate change issues through the Eastern Alliance for Greenhouse Action with seven other Councils.